kestrelwp/aviary/README.md

 ### Deployment with Github Actions

-To use WPify Scoper with Github Actions, you can add the following action:
+To use Aviary with Github Actions, you can add the following action:

 ```yaml
 name: Build vendor